-Commercial sites within the study area already work within the constraints imposed by it; it is unlikely there would be additional impacts as a result of the up-voltage, except possibly during construction, during which there may be temporary disruption to traffic and access, impacting commuters and distribution networks,
+Commercial sites within the study area already working within the constraints imposed by the existing OHL; it is unlikely there would be additional impacts as a result of the Up-voltage, except possibly during construction, during which there may be temporary disruption to traffic and access, impacting commuters and distribution networks,

-Construction of the Up-voltage technology could potentially provide labouring and other unskilled jobs locally, however there are low levels of unskilled workers in the SAOI and any skilled workers required for the construction work would most likely have skills specific to the installation of an OHL and be brought into the region from elsewhere.
-It is not likely that this would be a significant beneficial effect in the SAOI.
+In terms of employment, construction could potentially provide labouring and other unskilled jobs locally, it is less likely to provide skilled jobs.
+In this SAOI, however, there are low levels of unskilled workers and any skilled workers required for the construction work would most likely have skills specific to the installation of an OHL and be brought into the region from elsewhere.
+As a result, it is not likely that this would be a significant beneficial effect in the SAOI.

-There is potential for benefits as a result of an influx of construction workers, however this would be a relatively minor effects; in addition, there could be benefits from the need for accommodation locally and spending by the workers, however it is likely that this would also be relatively minor.
+There is potential for local economic benefits as a result of an influx of construction workers using local accommodation and hospitality venues, however this would be relatively minor.